Semi-local string comparison: algorithmic techniques and applications

 \end{proof}

+We will call the incremental queries of type $P^\Sigma(i \pm 1,j)$ \emph{columnwise}, and of type $P^\Sigma(i,j \pm 1)$ \emph{rowwise}.
 Incremental queries described by \thref{th-query-inc} can be used to answer \emph{batch queries}, returning a set of elements in a row, column or diagonal of an implicit simple (sub)unit-Monge matrix.
 In particular, all elements in a given row, column or diagonal of matrix $P^\Sigma$ can be obtained by a sequence of incremental queries in time $O(n)$, and a subset of $r$ consecutive elements in time $O\bigpa{r + \log^2 n}$.

+\mychapter{Matrix distance multiplication} In this chapter, we lay the mathematical foundation for the rest of this work.
+Our main mathematical structure is presented in two alternative forms: first as distance multiplication of simple unit-Monge matrices, and then via an algebraic formalism of seaweed braids.
+The reader interested primarily in the algorithmic applications of our method may wish to skip this chapter at first reading, and then return to it as necessary for details of specific definitions, theorems and proofs.

+This chapter is organised as follows.
+In \secref{s-mmult}, we introduce matrix distance multiplication, and study its algebraic properties in the classes of Monge and simple unit-Monge matrices.
+In \secref{s-mmult-monge}, we describe efficient algorithms for Monge matrices: in particular, row/column minima searching, matrix-vector and matrix-matrix multiplication.
+In \secrefs{s-mvmult-umonge} and \ref{s-mmult-umonge}, we extend these algorithmic results to matrix-vector and matrix-matrix multiplication of simple unit-Monge matrices.
+In \secref{s-braids}, we define the seaweed braid monoid, and establish its isomorphism with the distance multiplication monoid of simple unit-Monge matrices.
+In \secref{s-bruhat}, we describe the first application of our method, obtaining an efficient algorithm for deciding Bruhat comparability of permutations.

-\mychapter{Matrix distance multiplication} \mysection{Distance multiplication monoids} We will make extensive use of the $(\min,+)$-semiring on integer or real numbers, where the operators $\min$ and $+$, denoted by $\oplus$ and $\odot$, play the role of addition and multiplication, respectively.
-This semiring is often called \emph{distance} (or \emph{tropical}) algebra; for an extensive review of this and related topics, see e.g.\ Rote \cite{Rote:90}, Gondran and Minoux \cite{Gondran_Minoux:08}.
-Our techniques are based on matrix-vector and matrix-matrix multiplication in the distance algebra. \begin{definition} Let $A$ be a matrix over $\bra{i_0:i_1 \mid j_0:j_1}$.
-Let $b$, $c$ be vectors over $\bra{j_0:j_1}$ and $\bra{i_0:i_1}$ respectively.
-The \emph{matrix-vector distance product} $A \odot b = c$ is defined by
+\mysection{Distance multiplication monoids} The $(\min,+)$-semiring of integers is one of the fundamental structures in algorithm design.
+In this semiring, the operators $\min$ and $+$, denoted by $\oplus$ and $\odot$, play the role of addition and multiplication, respectively.
+The $(\min,+)$-semiring is often called \emph{distance} (or \emph{tropical}) algebra.
+For a detailed introduction into this and related topics, see e.g.\ Rote \cite{Rote:90}, Gondran and Minoux \cite{Gondran_Minoux:08}, Butkovi{\'c} \cite{Butkovic:10}.
+An application of the distance algebra to string comparison has been previously suggested by Comet \cite{Comet:03}.

+Throughout this chapter, vectors and matrices will be indexed by integers beginning from $0$, or half-integers beginning from $0^+ = \tHalf$.
+All our definitions and statements can easily be generalised to indexing over arbitrary integer or half-integer intervals.